 Australia's Great Barrier Reef is the largest reef system in the world and as such it is included in CNN's Seven Wonders of the Natural World.
 It is an eco-system like no other and this was recognised in 1975 by the creation of a marine park and in 1981 by being added to the World Heritage List.
 It has come under increasing pressure from climatic and human-induced conditions leading to the Great Barrier Reef Marine Park Act (GBRMPA) which provides the framework for managing the reef as a large ecosystem.

-The reef stretches about 2,600 km along the northeast coast of Australia.
-The park includes much of it and begins at the tip of Cape York in Queensland and extends south past the Tropic of Capricorn, almost to Bundaberg.
+The reef stretches about 2,000 km (1,400 miles) along the northeast coast of Australia.
+It is 240 km (150) miles at its widest and incorporates some 900 islands.
+The park includes much of the barrier reef and begins at the tip of Cape York in Queensland and extends south past the Tropic of Capricorn, almost to Bundaberg.
 The area is larger than Victoria and Tasmania combined.
 It includes all of the Ribbon Reefs dive sites and all of the Cairns Barrier Reef.
-Oceanic reefs such as Osprey and Bougainville are beyond the boundaries of the marine park.
+Oceanic reefs such as Osprey, Holmes and Bougainville are beyond the boundaries of the marine park.

 The park is one of the richest and most complex ecosystems in the world.
 Marine life on the reef is diverse with approximately 1,500 species of fish and 360 species of hard coral.
 It is also home to one third of the world's soft coral species, 6 of the world's 7 species of marine turtle and a significant dugong population.

 Australia's Great Barrier Reef Marine Park provides for multiple use and ecologically sustainable development with an overriding conservation objective.
 The Great Barrier Reef World Heritage Area (incorporating the marine park) is famous for its 2,900 coral reefs.
 However, the area also has an incredible variety of other habitats including sandy cays, continental islands, algal and sponge gardens, mangrove estuaries, sea-grass beds, sandy or muddy bottom communities, and deep ocean troughs.
 These habitats and their interconnectedness make it one of the richest and most complex natural systems on earth.